freezurbern/ITCS8190-CourseProject/README.md

 # Challenges
-Here I will briefly describe the challenges encountered during this project.
+Briefly, here are the challenges encountered during this project.
-**1. Unit of Analysis**
+:warning: **Unit of Analysis**
   - My project proposal described my unit of analysis as a raster image pixel.
 This was ultimately impractical due to Apache Spark's affinity for matricies and tables.
 With the gracious permission of the instructor, I was able to move to census tracts as my primary unit.
 Census tracts are given a unique GEOID primary key by the Census which is consistent through time and datasets.

-**2. Regression type**
+:warning: **Regression type**

    - My second error in my project proposal was defining my research question and approach.
 I intended to implement logistic regression on Apache Spark to determine whether an area had experienced urban growth or not.
 After digging into the datasets, I found my urban variable was continuous between 0.0 and 1.0.
 I contacted the instructor who again allowed me to modify my project to work around this mistake.

 # Lessons Learned
 1. My first lesson learned was that much preparation must go into a project proposal.
 My challenges were a result of too little data exploration and knowledge of methods.
 In the future, I will consider datasets carefully and properly document the exact columns of each dataset used in my proposed analysis.